This play is adapted from the novel of the same name by Agnes Owens under licence and with the agreement of the Agnes Owens Literary Estate

 Agnes Owens had a reputation as one of Scotland's finest yet least assuming literary figures who consistently applied her eye for the sharp detail of life to her work.
 For the Love of Willie is often regarded as her most accomplished work because it combines such energetic observation with an exploration of some of the most painful and difficult questions regarding love, female sexuality and repression.

-If you'd like to see a professionally shot film of the 2012 Edinburgh production of 'For the Love of Willie' click on the link below.
+The script has been rewritten following this production but if you'd like to see a professionally shot film of the original 2012 Edinburgh production of 'For the Love of Willie' click on the link below.